TUMLWE/wfc/README.md

 Toggling is performed on all available strategies of the active sector, on a user-defined time interval (in the present example set to 35 minutes).
 It is worth reminding that in the Simulink model included, an additional non-controlled "Greedy" was included as a reference, whose offset was set to zero.

-Additional time-management functionalities are included to prioritize strategies that have been run less than others, and can be activated and defined through the relative **init** file.
+Additional time-management functionalities are included to prioritize strategies that have been run less time than others, and can be activated and defined through the relative **init** file.

 Offsets from all the **OFFSET** applications are provided as inputs to the **TOGGLER** application.
-The main job

-The experiments
-aimed at assessing the performance of two strategies and were developed by two separate research institutes.
-A further non-steered ”Greedy” case was also considered, which provided a reference performance used for comparison.
-The toggling was performed on the three strategies on a time interval of 35 minutes.
+The appropriate strategy is selected from all the available offsets based on the above mentioned checks.

+The demanded offset can be further passed through a "Saturation block" (a "dummy" version is included in the present example), which can be used to perform additional processing on the signal.
+During the experiments of CompactWind2, for example, this block was built based on the wind turbine yaw controller to prevent involuntary shutdown during sudden switch of wake steering strategy.
+Clipping of the yaw offset according to manufacturer requirements can also be applied, if necessary.